raveintospace/CustomAirbnb/README.md

 # CustomAirbnb
 <br/>
 SwiftUI CustomAirbnb - MVVM, Core Data, Combine and Api Requests.
-Freestyle app to test my learnings from previous projects and new challenges.
+Playground app to test my learnings from previous projects and new challenges.

 ⚠️⚠️ Project in construction ⚠️⚠️
 <br/>
 <br/>
-This app features:
+## This app features:
 <ul>
 <li>MVVM & Environment Object for our Home VM</li>
 <li>API request using Combine</li>